HD 109271: Planetary system

 From 2003 to 2012, the star was under observance from the High Accuracy Radial Velocity Planet Searcher (HARPS).
 In 2012, two eccentric hot Neptune-mass planets were deduced by radial velocity.
 They were published in January 2013.
-These are close to a 1:4 resonance.
-The system is like HD 69830.
+These are close to a 1:4 resonance, so the system is similar to HD 69830.
 A third Neptune in the Venus zone was hypothesised from the data.
+These planets managed to survive the post main-sequence epoch of the companion star, when it shed much of its original mass.